-If you are looking for the best home generator deals, it might help to understand that the best time to shop for the best cheap generator deals is when you don’t need one.
+If you are looking for the best home generator deals, it might help to understand that the best time to shop for a generator is when you don’t need one.
 Don’t wait until a hurricane is headed your way or for an area-wide power outage to shop for a generator.
 Of course, there are power outages and other catastrophic weather events to worry about.
 If you put off buying a generator until then, you can count on waiting in line with tons of other generator shoppers.
 Even outside of blizzard and hurricane seasons you should take advantage of the best generator deals.
 Tough winters with crippling storms can also cut out power in many parts of the U.S. Then there are wildfires, blackouts, and more relatively common reasons for power outages.
 As long as you shop ahead of time, you’ll find loads of excellent deals for the best portable generators.
 Whether you want a generator for storm-related outages, to have power for tools and lights on a worksite, to use with an RV, or for tailgating, camping, or other recreational pursuits, you can find excellent generator deals to meet any need.
-Just don’t try to find cheap generators when the power is already out.
 We found the best generator deals available for a variety of uses, listed below.
 We’ll update this post regularly with the best cheap generators, so check back often.

 Anker 521 Powerhouse 200-watt portable power station — $210, was $250

 This ultra-portable electric generator can also be connected to solar panels to charge via renewable energy.
 It’s perfect for camping and road trips but works just fine at home too during an outage.
 It features a 256 watt-hour capacity using a LiFePO4 battery, which has a six times longer lifespan than comparable battery types.
 A bevy of ports include an extra USB-C, two AC, two USB-A, and a car outlet.